 1. In Child’s Pose in a knee-chest position with buttocks in the air

-3. in Apanasana, on the back with knees pulled towards chest and together, feet apart.
+3. In Apanasana, on the back with knees, pulled towards the chest and together, feet apart.

-Hang the enema bag shoulder height while standing (4ft.) or lower for slower flow or coffee basti (2ft.)
-Lubricate the enema tip generously with water soluble KY-Jelly.
-Insert the lubricated enema tip 2-4 inches into the rectum and allow water to flow gently into the colon, taking about 5-10 minutes for the complete fill.
+At first, hang the enema bag shoulder height while standing (4ft.) or lower for slower flow or coffee Basti (2ft.)
+Lubricate the enema tip generously with water-soluble KY-Jelly.
+Then, insert the lubricated enema tip 2-4 inches into the rectum and allow water to flow gently into the colon, taking about 5-10 minutes for the complete fill.
 If “gripping” (pain) occurs, clamp off the water flow and wait for the sensation to quiet before resuming.

 A slow fill will permit more warm water to enter the colon and stay there longer without discomfort.
-Colon spasms can be caused by a fast fill, with the bag hung too high, or water temperature either too hot or too cool.
+A fast-fill, the bag, hung too high, or water temperature either too hot or too cool can cause colon spasms.
 A few degrees inside the colon does make a big difference.

 Gentle counterclockwise abdominal massage moves water deeper into the colon.
 However, this may cause a need to evacuate, if so release into the toilet.
-This is not a contest; so don’t worry about getting enough water, or all the 2 quarts of water in at the same time.
+This is not a contest; so don’t worry about getting enough water, or all the 2 quarts of water at the same time.
 You can always start another fill.
 Once you feel well rinsed, expel the water from the colon into the toilet.
-Do some stretches against a wall and wait until you are sure all water has been expelled before continuing on to the next step.
+Before continuing on to the next step, expel all the water, adding some stretches to help.
 This may take up to one hour for some people.

 Step III.
 Implanting your Basti

-After doing a plain filtered water enema to insure there is enough space in the colon to retain the basti for the indicated time, pour the basti into the enema bag with hose clamped off.
+After doing a plain filtered water enema to ensure there is enough space in the colon to retain the Basti for the indicated time, pour the Basti into the enema bag with hose clamped off.
 Get back into position (see step II) to do the implant.
-Insert tip into rectum, unclamp hose and empty bag.
-Massaging the colon counterclockwise helps the basti move further into the colon.
-You may want to take a bath while you are retaining your basti, to remain still and warm.
+Insert tip into rectum, unclamp hose, and an empty bag.
+In addition, massaging the colon counterclockwise helps the Basti move further into the colon.
+You may want to take a bath while you are retaining your Basti, to remain still and warm.

 Medicated Basti: Retain for 20-30 minutes.
-Expel the basti into the toilet.
-The basti may possibly stay in bowel until your next bowel movement which is fine, but make sure your are protected in case of leakage.
+Expel the Basti into the toilet.
+The Basti may possibly stay in bowel until your next bowel movement which is fine, but protect yourself in case of leakage.

 Coffee Basti: Retain for 15 minutes.
-Expel the basti into the toilet.
-Add ½ cup room temperature sesame oil to the enema bag, implant and retain for at least 20 minutes or possibly until your next bowel movement.
+Expel the Basti into the toilet.
+Plus, add ½ cup room temperature sesame oil to the enema bag, implant, and retain for at least 20 minutes or possibly until your next bowel movement.

-After expelling the basti wait at least 1/2 hour before eating.
-If oil was used in the basti, it is advised to use a sanitary pad or Depends after your basti to insure not getting oil on your clothes.
+After expelling the Basti wait at least 1/2 hour before eating. when using oil in the Basti, use a sanitary pad after your Basti to ensure not getting oil on your clothes.
 Placing a towel or plastic hospital pad on your bed at night might prevent possible nighttime leakage stains.

 Step IV.
 Cleanup

-Cleanup should be minimal.
-Wash the bag out with dish soap or “Simple Green”.
-Then rinse the enema bag and tip with a 10% solution of bleach in case any back flow of fecal matter occurred.
-Hang the bag to dry so no mold grows in it.
+After the treatment, cleanup is easy and should be minimal.
+Wash the bag out with dish soap or “Simple Green”, rinse the enema bag and tip with a 10% solution of bleach in case any backflow of fecal matter occurred.
+In addition, hang the bag to dry so no mold grows in it.
 Don’t use it for douching and do not share your enema bag with anyone else.